SwagapottamusRex/ga-project-02/README.md

 ## Key Learnings

-My key learnings from this project is that React and Node provide a local port that may not necessarily work when deploying with Netlify.
+My key learnings from this project are that React and Node provide a local port that may not necessarily work when deploying with Netlify.
 Possibly the most important learning from this project was that I discovered I can work in a group well and divide up tasks fairly.
+Last but not least, I learnt how to create a React app using Node and can do some comfortably and reliably.